Smart Contracts Development Services

 On a shared, Blockchain for Oil and Gas one’s identity and related certifications are automatically recorded when a worker boards the rig, and the sequence of workers is transparent and immutable to all who have data access.
 A blockchain-based smart contract can automatically structure that data into a digestible format, removing the need for manual re-organization.

 Performance-based Contracts (PBC) are contracts based on the completion of a task.
-Currently, the key challenge with PBCs is that it is difficult for groups to “attest” to their work being done in order to fulfill the contract.
+Currently, the key challenge with PBCs is that it is difficult for groups to “attest” to their work being done in order to fulfil the contract.

 Blockchain-based PBCs work through a series of smart contracts- coded to get autonomously executed based on pre-defined terms and conditions of the transaction.
 Such as when a certain group has completed their immediate task on the well, they “attest” to the work being completed.